amihays/Pickstarter/README.md

 ## Minimum Viable Product

-FresherNote is a web application inspired by Evernote built using Ruby on Rails and React.js.
-FresherNote allows users to:
+Pickstarter is a web application inspired by Kickstarter which allows musical artists to fundraise for projects.
+Pickstarter is built using Ruby on Rails and React.js.
+Pickstarter allows users to:

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->

 - [ ] Create an account
 - [ ] Log in / Log out
-- [ ] Create, read, edit, and delete notes
+- [ ] Users can create and read projects
-- [ ] Organize notes within Notebooks
+- [ ] Users can edit and delete their projects before the project deadline
-- [ ] Tag notes with multiple tags and search notes by tag
+- [ ] Project form allows picture / sound clip uploads
-- [ ] Search through notes for blocks of text
+- [ ] Projects searchable by genre
-- [ ] Apply complex styling to notes while editing
+- [ ] Users can back projects
-- [ ] Set reminders on notes
+- [ ] Backers can post comments on projects

 ## Design Docs
 * [View Wireframes][view]